JudicialCouncilOfCalifornia/scrape/README.md

 4. Commit the code and push.
 5. Grab the raw value of the json file, ie https://raw.githubusercontent.com/JudicialCouncilOfCalifornia/scrape/main/results/sf.json
-6. Make a copy of the Spreadsheet.
-7. Update the url in the first cell of the spreadsheet.
+6. Import the results into new migration spreadsheet with the json file.
+See https://github.com/JudicialCouncilOfCalifornia/trialcourt/blob/master/docs/migrations.md and update the url in the import value for the first spreadsheet cell.